Wolverhampton | Sandwell | Dudley | Walsall

 concentration of managers and company directors.

-However, a good proportion of the working population are also employed in skilled trades, professional and administrative professions demonstrating the superbly balanced workforce in the area.
+However, a good proportion of the working population is also employed in skilled trades, professional and administrative professions demonstrating the superbly balanced workforce in the area.

 And over the next five years, the £65million Waterfront project will create an abundance of new housing, office